Pop-art illustration of King Joseph and Will Smith

 King Joseph v.
 Treyball / Will Smith

-Professional violinist Brian King Joseph sues Will Smith and his management company Treyball Studios, alleging wrongful termination, retaliation, and sexual harassment during his tour with Smith.
-Filed December 2025.
+DISMISSED May 5, 2026 (with potential leave to amend).
+Professional violinist Brian King Joseph sued Will Smith and his management company Treyball Studios alleging wrongful termination, retaliation, and sexual harassment during his tour with Smith.
+Filed December 2025; demurrer sustained and motion to strike granted at the May 5 hearing.

 Case No.25STCV38237